-Training of staff
+Training of Staff

-- Teachers and support staff will receive the Administering Medication Policy as part of their new starter induction. - Teachers and support staff will receive regular and ongoing training as part of their development including first aid, inhalers, epipens. - Designated staff will be given specialist training where a child needs specific medication/or use of emergency equipment (e.g. use of defribrillator, medication for epilepsy or diabetes, feeding tube, Hickman Line). - Only suitably qualified staff will administer a controlled drug. - A first aid certificate does not constitute appropriate training in supporting children with medical conditions. - Headteachers will provide new staff members with opportunities and details of CPD across the Trust.

-4 | Page - Individual schools will seek advice from any relevant healthcare professionals as deemed
+- Teachers and support staff will receive the Administering Medication Policy and supporting procedural documents as part of their new starter induction. - Teachers and support staff will receive regular and ongoing training as part of their development including first aid, inhalers, EpiPen's. - Designated staff will be given specialist training where a child needs specific medication/or use of emergency equipment (e.g. use of defibrillator, medication for epilepsy or diabetes, feeding tube, Hickman Line). - Only suitably qualified staff will administer a controlled drug. - A first aid certificate does not constitute appropriate training in supporting children with medical conditions. - Headteachers will provide new staff members with opportunities and details of CPD across the Trust. - Individual schools will seek advice from any relevant healthcare professionals as deemed necessary.